Skip to main content

 2. Build and submit the job with the custom container:

-anyscale job submit --config-file job.yaml --containerfile Dockerfile
+anyscale job submit --config-file my-job.yaml --containerfile Dockerfile

 This method gives you full control over the job's environment, allowing you to install both system-level and Python packages.

-Using pre-built custom images
+Use pre-built custom images

 For frequently used environments, you can build and reuse custom images: